Coarse Cohomology with twisted Coefficients: Introduction

+We are interested in theories that are functors on coarse spaces and coarse maps.
+Let us first recall the standard theories.

+There are a number of cohomology theories in the coarse category we present two of them which are the most commonly used ones.
+We first present the most basic facts about \emph{controlled operator $K$-theory} and Roe's \emph{coarse cohomology}.

-On proper metric spaces there is a covariant invariant $K_*(C^*(\cdot))$ called \emph{controlled K-theory}.
-Note that \begin{itemize} \item if a proper metric space $B$ is bounded then it is compact.
-We have
+We begin with a covariant invariant $K_*(C^*(\cdot))$ on proper metric spaces called \emph{controlled $K$-theory}.
+Note that if a proper metric space $B$ is bounded then it is compact.
+Then~\cite[Lemma~6.4.1]{Higson2000} shows

-which is~\cite[Lemma~6.4.1]{Higson2000}. \item There is a notion of flasque spaces for which controlled K-theory vanishes.
-An exemplary example is $\Z_+$; in~\cite[Lemma~6.4.2]{Higson2000} it was shown that
+There is a notion of flasque spaces for which controlled $K$-theory vanishes.
+An exemplary example is $\Z_+$; in~\cite[Lemma~6.4.2]{Higson2000} it is shown that

-\item The above has been used in the computation of controlled K-theory of $\Z^n$:
+The above is used in order to compute the controlled $K$-theory of $\Z^n$:

-which is~\cite[Theorem~6.4.10]{Higson2000}. \item If there are two subspaces $A,B$ of a coarse space and if they satisfy the coarse excisive property which has been introduced in~\cite{Higson1993} then~\cite[Lemmas~1,2; Section~5]{Higson1993} combine to a Mayer-Vietoris sequence in controlled $K-$theory. \item There is a notion of homotopy for the coarse category which has been introduced in~\cite{Higson1994}.
-Then~\cite[Theorem~5.1]{Higson1994} states that controlled K-Theory is a coarse homotopy invariant. \end{itemize}
+which is~\cite[Theorem~6.4.10]{Higson2000}.
+The notion of Mayer-Vietoris sequence is adapted to this setting: If there are two subspaces $A,B$ of a coarse space and if they satisfy the coarse excisive property which is introduced in~\cite{Higson1993} then~\cite[Lemmas~1,2; Section~5]{Higson1993} combine to a Mayer-Vietoris sequence in controlled $K$-theory.
+There is a notion of homotopy for the coarse category which is established in~\cite{Higson1994}.
+Then~\cite[Theorem~5.1]{Higson1994} proves that controlled K-Theory is a coarse homotopy invariant.

-Now \emph{coarse cohomology} $HX^*(\cdot;G)$ for $G$ an abelian group is a contravariant invariant on coarse spaces. \begin{itemize} \item If a coarse space $B$ is bounded then
+Let us now consider \emph{coarse cohomology} $HX^*(\cdot;A)$ which for $A$ an abelian group is a contravariant invariant on coarse spaces.
+The ~\cite[Example~5.13]{Roe2003} notes that if a coarse space $B$ is bounded then